ArduPilot/ardupilot_wiki/dev/source/docs/testing-with-replay.rst

 Dataflash log messages required for Replay
 ==========================================

-To use Replay the following dataflash messages must be enabled: AHRS2, BARO, EKF1, EKF2, EKF3, EKF4, GPS, IMU, IMU2, MAG, MAG2
+If `LOG_REPLAY` is not set, the following dataflash messages must be enabled: AHRS2, BARO, EKF1, EKF2, EKF3, EKF4, GPS, IMU, IMU2, MAG, MAG2.

 Building Replay
 ===============

-On your Linux or Ubuntu machine:
+On your Linux or Ubuntu machine, from the root directory of an ArduPilot repository:

 .. code-block:: bash

-    cd ../ardupilot/Tools/Replay
-    make
+    ./waf configure --board=linux
+    ./waf build --target=tools/Replay

 .. note::

     You may need to install `sudo apt-get install pkg-config`

-This will create a file called ``Replay.elf``.
+This will create a file called ``build/linux/tools/Replay``.

 Using Replay
 ============

-Put the dataflash log file you wish to analyse into the ``../ardupilot/Tools/Replay`` directory.

 Display the Replay help instructions:

 .. code-block:: bash

-    Replay.elf --h
+    build/linux/tools/Replay -- --help

 Run a log through Replay to generate the plot and EKF data files:

 .. code-block:: bash

-    Replay.elf -- -r400 MyLogFile.BIN
+    build/linux/tools/Replay -- MyLogFile.BIN

 .. note::

-    The -r400 means the main loop is running at 400hz which is correct for Copter.
-For Plane and Rover this can be omitted or replaced with ``-r50``
+    You may need to explicitly set the loop rate with ``-r400``

 This will produce six output files: plot.dat, plot2.dat, EKF1.dat, EKF2.dat, EKF3.dat, EKF4.dat